 On Scandinavian design and minimalism

 “Scandinavian minimalism is not a modern style.
 Minimalism has been the norm in many cultures all over the globe since the beginning of civilization.
-Reduction and perfection has been the main goal for both craftsmen and inventors – because avoiding the irrelevant means emphasizing the important.
+Reduction and perfection have been the main goal for both craftsmen and inventors – because avoiding the irrelevant means emphasizing the importance.
 All too often people think of architecture and design in terms of added grandness.
-But it is often the plain or the reduced that is most striking.
+But it is often the plain or the reduced that is most striking.”

 “We bridge the masculine and the feminine with an obsessive attention to detail.
 Our style is almost a non-style, which I think can be understood and appreciated by all people regardless of cultural preferences.”

 “I have actually never given much thought to the correlation between Scandinavian Design and my photography style, but I am pretty sure that focus on spaces, simplicity and daylight in architecture that Scandinavia is known for, is something I have carried with me into photography.